WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 # Test Core Tickets with Playground

 [WordPress Playground](https://playground.wordpress.net/) is an online platform that lets you experiment and learn about WordPress without affecting your live website.
-It is a virtual sandbox where you can test features, designs, and settings in a safe and controlled environment.
-Learn more in the [WordPress Playground documentation](https://wordpress.github.io/wordpress-playground/).
+It’s a virtual sandbox where you can test features, designs, and settings in a safe and controlled environment.
+More about WordPress Playground can be read [here](https://wordpress.github.io/wordpress-playground/).

 ## How to Test Core Tickets with Playground

-1. Go to the Trac ticket and check whether it has a GitHub pull request or a patch file.
-If the ticket has a pull request, you can test it with Playground.
-If the ticket only has a `.patch` file, this automatic test environment will not work.
+1. Go to the Trac ticket and check that the ticket has a GitHub PR or a patch file.
+If a ticket has PR, you can test that Trac ticket with Playground.
+If the Trac ticket has “.patch”.
+This automatic test environment will not work.

     <a href="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png"><img src="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png" alt="Example Trac Ticket" style="max-width: 100%"></a>

-2. Click the "View PR" button.
-It will open the related GitHub pull request as shown in the screenshot below.
+2. Click on the ‘View PR’ button, it will open the respective GitHub PR as shown in the screenshot below.

     <a href="https://make.wordpress.org/test/files/2025/10/github-pull-request-example.png"><img src="https://make.wordpress.org/test/files/2025/10/github-pull-request-example.png" alt="GitHub Pull Request Example" style="max-width: 100%"></a>

-3. In the pull request comment thread, find the GitHub Actions comment about "Test using WordPress Playground".
+3. On the PR comment thread, it will find the GitHub action default comment about ‘Test using WordPress Playground’

     <a href="https://make.wordpress.org/test/files/2025/10/github-test-using-playground.png"><img src="https://make.wordpress.org/test/files/2025/10/github-test-using-playground.png" alt="Test using WordPress Playground" style="max-width: 100%"></a>

-4. Click the "Test this pull request with WordPress Playground" link.
-It will create a disposable WordPress website with the changes from the pull request.
+4. You will find a link with the text ‘Test this pull request with WordPress Playground’.
+Click on this link.
+It will create a disposable WordPress website with the changes implemented in the PR.

     <a href="https://make.wordpress.org/test/files/2025/10/creating-plaground-site-with-pr.png"><img src="https://make.wordpress.org/test/files/2025/10/creating-plaground-site-with-pr.png" alt="Creating Playground Site with PR" style="max-width: 100%"></a>

-5. Click the "Go" button if the page does not redirect automatically to the WordPress site.
+5. Click on the ‘Go’ button if the page doesn’t redirect automatically to the WordPress site.

     <a href="https://make.wordpress.org/test/files/2025/10/playground-site-preparing.png"><img src="https://make.wordpress.org/test/files/2025/10/playground-site-preparing.png" alt="Playground Site Preparing" style="max-width: 100%"></a>